azurecurve/azrcrv-load-admin-css/README.md

 # About azurecurve

-**azurecurve** was one of the first plugin developers to start developing for Classicpress; all plugins are available from [azurecurve Development](https://development.azurecurve.co.uk/classicpress-plugins/) and are integrated with the [Update Manager plugin](https://codepotent.com/classicpress/plugins/update-manager/) for fully integrated, no hassle, updates.
+**azurecurve** was one of the first plugin developers to start developing for ClassicPress; all plugins are available from [azurecurve Development](https://development.azurecurve.co.uk/classicpress-plugins/) and are integrated with the [Update Manager plugin](https://codepotent.com/classicpress/plugins/update-manager/) for fully integrated, no hassle, updates.

 The other plugins available from **azurecurve** are:
  * Add Open Graph Tags - [details](https://development.azurecurve.co.uk/classicpress-plugins/add-open-graph-tags/) / [download](https://github.com/azurecurve/azrcrv-add-open-graph-tags/releases/latest/)